 If the old town isn’t enough you could also stop by the modern Uberseestadt docklands area and the Das Viertal hipster area.
-I was in Bremen on my way from Copenhagen to Brussels so didn’t venture further from the Altstadt but I don’t think that’s an issue for a city like Bremen, the whole point is to visit the historic old quarters.
+I was in Bremen on my way from Copenhagen to Brussels so didn’t venture further from the Altstadt but I would if had my time there again.

-I wouldn’t go out of my way to visit Bremen but if you are interested in UNESCO sites, German culture and folktales, historic sites, or you just happen to be curious then here are my tips for visiting Breman and things to do while there.
+I’m not sure I would go out of my way to visit Bremen but if you are interested in UNESCO sites, German culture, folktales, historic sites, or you just happen to be curious then here are my tips for things to do in Breman.

 Rathaus – Bremen’s Town Hall